|Ultima Comes To The Atari (Finally!) Ad

 With Bad Sector Switch And LED

 It may also be interesting to note, that while I purchased Ultima I, it is also the first commercially available copy-protected software that I learned how to make successful backup copies of.
+I really wanted to make sure I had a back up, just in case.
 The amateur radio/Atari 8-bit enthusiast newsletter Ad Astra had plans for modifying the Atari 810 disk drive by adding a switch, an LED and a few pieces of wire so that it could write bad sectors on-demand.
 I would copy the Ultima I diskette using a copy program such as Ultra Copy, making careful note of the required bad sectors on the reading phase.
 Once the copy was complete, I would find another diskette that would have good data in the noted sectors.
 I would then copy just those few sectors, flip the switch on the Atari 810 and write those sectors out, creating new bad sectors on the copy.

 In the last few years, I have backed the Shroud of the Avatar and the The Bard's Tale IV projects on Kickstarter.
 I'm not sure I'll ever play this two new games, but I had such fun playing these designer's games as I kid, I wanted to support them in their new projects.

 2018-04-04 Update: I've now played Shroud of the Avatar and if you are reading this post, you might want to check it out too.
 Forbes magazine states that "'Shroud of the Avatar' Is An Ultima Game Without The 'Ultima' Name".
 For more on Ultima and Richard Garriott in general, read his book, Explore/Create.